FFmpeg/asm-lessons/lesson-01/README.md

 ## `x86inc.asm` include

-You'll see in many examples we include the file `x86inc.asm`. `X86inc.asm` is a lightweight abstraction layer used in FFmpeg, x264, and dav1d to make an assembly programmer's life easier.
+You'll see in many examples we include the file `x86inc.asm`. `X86inc.asm` is a lightweight abstraction layer used in FFmpeg, x264, and dav1d to make an Assembly programmer's life easier.
 It helps in many ways, but to begin with, one of the useful things it does is it labels GPRs, `r0`, `r1`, `r2`.
 This means you don't have to remember any register names.
 As mentioned before, GPRs are generally just scaffolding so this makes life a lot easier.

-## A simple scalar asm snippet
+## A simple scalar ASM snippet

-Let's look at a simple (and very much artificial) snippet of scalar asm (assembly code that operates on individual data items, one at a time, within each instruction) to see what's going on:
+Let's look at a simple (and very much artificial) snippet of scalar ASM (Assembly code that operates on individual data items, one at a time, within each instruction) to see what's going on: